xKesvaL/kesval.com/src/posts/en/2024-02-24-svelte-the-best-framework.md

 ---
 title: Svelte, the best framework
 excerpt: Why Svelte and SvelteKit are the best choices to build the best web applications.
-We'll also explore the upcoming Svelte 5 release.
 publishedAt: 2023-08-12
 updatedAt: 2024-05-10
 tags: